Onboarding - Whats working?19 Oct, 20205 mins

 Whilst joining a company remotely can seem to intimidating, everyone we spoke to had a positive experience of their onboarding: “It felt unusual, to begin with, but it has taken me less time to adjust than I expected”.

-Most graduates and school-levers are tech-savvy.
+Most graduates and school leavers are tech-savvy.
 The average person leaving university at 21, would have been 13 years old when the iPhone was released in 2007.
-That means, there’s little need for training graduates and school-leavers in how to use the digital tools you’ve implemented across your company.
+That means, there’s little need for training graduates and school leavers in how to use the digital tools you’ve implemented across your company.

 "It’s quite impressive how well a company can function with the use of video chats such as Zoom and Skype.
 I have been having regular video calls with my immediate managers and they have been sharing their screens during our training sessions which have been very effective."